Human-Compatible/monorepo/README.md

 We are a company of entrepreneurs and software engineers who are a part of the story of helping humanity deploy AI safely.

-We build and deploy the current state of the art in safe AI for you and your company.
+We build custom solutions for you and your company, founded upon the current state of the art in safe AI.

 We equip and support entrepreneurs and software engineers, of both today and the future, with the skills and tools required to build their own companies.
 Equipping them to use the current state of the art in safe AI for their products.